rxdps93/advent_of_code_2022/README.md

 # Advent of Code 2022

-I'm doing it in Java.
+I'm doing it in Kotlin.

 [Join in the fun!](adventofcode.com)